SystemsApproach/sdn/trellis.rst

 Third, SD-Fabric provides high availability in the face of link or switch failures.
 It does this through a combination of well-known
 techniques: dual-homing, link binding, and ECMP link groups.
-As illustrated in :numref:`Figure %s <fig-netconfig>`, each server in a SD-Fabric cluster is connected to a pair of Top-of-Rack (ToR, or leaf) switches, where the OS running on each compute server implements active-active link bonding.
+As illustrated in :numref:`Figure %s <fig-netconfig>`, each server in an SD-Fabric cluster is connected to a pair of Top-of-Rack (ToR, or leaf) switches, where the OS running on each compute server implements active-active link bonding.
 Each leaf switch is then connected by a pair of links to two